Position

 Biographical Statement

-The several years preceding, Eric has enjoyed a varied career in EU and international affairs.
-Most recently, he served the Government of Sweden as the aide to the Bilateral Ambassador and as an assistant coordinator for the Committee of Permanent Representatives.
-This followed other professional experiences, such as writing summaries of EU legislation for the Publications Office of the EU; researching questions related to international development and climate policy for the think-tank Friends of Europe; and serving as an advocacy officer on behalf of the disenfranchised and marginalised members of the Unrepresented Nations and Peoples Organisation.
-Eric has also assisted in teaching a course on the psychology of communications at the VUB and worked as a freelance editor for various clients including the World Bank.
+Before joining UNU-CRIS, Eric worked for the Swedish Ambassador to Belgium and as Sweden’s assistant coordinator for the Committee of Permanent Representatives at the Council of the EU.
+His previous experience includes summarizing EU legislation for the Publications Office of the EU, researching international development and climate policy at the think tank Friends of Europe, and advocating for marginalized communities at the Unrepresented Nations and Peoples Organization.
+He has also assisted in teaching at the VUB and worked as a freelance editor for clients such as the World Bank.